patrickburke66/patrickburke66/README.md

 ### Hi there 👋

 I am a student at St. Lawrence Universtiy in Canton, NY.
-I came here from Vermont to study Statistics and Spanish
+I came here from Vermont to study Statistics and Spanish.

 I enjoy the outdoors; activities like skiing, biking, fishing and running, as well as spending time with my family and friends.